-Once the result of your FAFSA is received by the College, you will begin to receive document notifications regarding the status of your financial aid.
-These notifications will include documents needed to complete your financial aid file and documents that have been already received by the Office of Financial Aid.
+Once the result of your FAFSA is received by Charter Oak, you will begin to receive document notifications regarding the status of your financial aid.
+These notifications will include documents needed to complete your financial aid file and documents already received by the Office of Financial Aid.

 Document notifications are emailed to students via their Charter Oak student email.
-If you do not have an COSC email, correspondence will be sent to the email that you provided on your FAFSA.
+If you do not have a Charter Oak email, correspondence will be sent to the email that you provided on your FAFSA.

 To facilitate the processing of your financial aid, we encourage you to submit all required forms and documentation to the Office of Financial Aid as quickly as possible.
 When submitting paperwork, please reference your name and student id on each piece of paper that you send to us.

-If your FAFSA is selected for verification by the U.S. Department of Education, or by Charter Oak, you will be required to submit documentation to validate the data reported on your FAFSA.
-Our office will request any required information from you via our document notification process.
+If your FAFSA is selected for verification by the U.S. Department of Education, or institutionally by Charter Oak, you will be required to submit documentation to validate the data reported on your FAFSA.
 Please respond promptly to all requests for information so that we may process your financial aid in a timely manner.

-Once your financial aid file is complete our office will determine your financial aid eligibility and email you an award notification.
-Please read the terms and conditions of your financial aid award carefully and do not hesitate to contact us if you have any questions.
-Also, make sure to follow all funding instructions that may be included with your award (i.e., entrance loan counseling).
+Once your file is complete our office will determine your financial aid eligibility and email you.
+Please read the terms and conditions of your financial aid package carefully and contact us if you have any questions.
+Also, make sure to follow all funding instructions that may be included with your offer of financial aid (i.e., entrance loan counseling).

-Please note that our office reserves the right to change, update or modify your financial aid award if circumstances warrant.
+Please note that our office reserves the right to change, update or modify your financial aid package if circumstances warrant.
 Listed below are factors that often result in a modification of financial aid:

 - Verification, updates or corrections to information reported on your FAFSA.